disler/poc-realtime-ai-assistant/README.md

 # POC Python Realtime API o1 assistant
 > This is a proof of concept for using the OpenAI's [Realtime API](https://openai.com/index/introducing-the-realtime-api/) to chain tools, call o1-preview & o1-mini, [structure output](https://openai.com/index/introducing-structured-outputs-in-the-api/) responses, and glimpse into the future of **AI assistant powered engineering**.
 >
+> See video where we [use SQL methods and discuss engineering with AI in 2025](https://youtu.be/4SnvMieJiuw)
+>
 > See video where we [use and discuss this POC](https://youtu.be/vN0t-kcPOXo)
 >
 > See video where we [add memory and tools to the assistant](https://youtu.be/090oR--s__8)
 >
-> This codebase is a v0.2, poc.
+> This codebase is a v0.3, poc.
 It's buggy, but contains the core ideas for realtime personal ai assistants & AI Agents.

 <img src="./images/engineers-ai-assistant.png" alt="engineers-ai-assistant" style="max-width: 800px;">